vapstack/rbi/README.md

 ## Transparent mode

-If a value type has no indexed fields, RBI automatically switches to a transparent mode.
-This is useful when you want a strongly-typed generic API over a bbolt bucket without maintaining secondary indexes.
+If a value type has no fields tagged for indexing, RBI automatically switches to a transparent mode.
+This is useful for a strongly-typed generic API over a bbolt bucket without maintaining secondary indexes.

 In transparent mode: